 Master Plan Workbook & Financial Model: When the course is complete, you’ll walk away with a comprehensive roadmap for your growth that you can revisit as you hit key milestones.

-One-on-One Consulting: We include a one-on-one consulting session with our experienced leaders during the 8-weeks, where we will dig deeper into your specific business needs.
+Optional One-on-One Consulting: We include the option of adding one or two one-on-one consulting sessions during the 8-weeks, where we will dig deeper into your specific business needs.

 “[Basecamp] was really helpful in articulating why what we were doing was a business, not just an expertise.
 It’s nice to be a part of something larger.